12 questions to ask your referral marketing provider

 A good provider will respond to this question with an explanation of what they use as a unique identifier.
-Mention Me, for example, uses customers’ email addresses.
+For example, we use customers’ email addresses.

 When you start talking sharing methods with your potential provider, drill down into the specifics.
-There are plenty of ways customers can share your brand (we offer 17 sharing methods and counting), but it’s important to use ones that will resonate most with your customers.
+There are plenty of ways customers can share your brand (we offer 10 sharing methods — and counting), but it’s important to use the ones that will resonate most with your customers.
 Rather than guess what these methods are, A/B test to know for sure.

-There is, however, one method that outshines them all: Name Share™.
+There is, however, one method that outshines them all: Name Share®.
 It accounts for a whopping 34% of referrals across our 450-strong client base.

-Name Share™ lets customers refer your brand simply by telling friends to enter their name at checkout for an exclusive reward.
-Without it, you’ll miss out on everyday conversations about your brand.
+Name Share® lets customers refer your brand simply by telling friends to enter their name at checkout.
+Without it, you’ll miss out on leveraging the recommendations your happiest customers are already making in everyday conversations.
 Telling someone to enter code Xkl82BmD9n-0 after they compliment your trainers doesn’t quite roll off the tongue the same way.

 Can you compare my referral performance to competitors'?

-Knowing how many of your customers are recommending your brand – and how many of these recommendations convert into new customers – is good.
+Knowing how many of your customers are recommending your brand – and how many of these recommendations are converting into new customers – is good.
 Knowing how that compares to other brands in your sector is even better.

 Ask your prospective referral provider how they’ll benchmark your performance.
 Do they have sector-specific reports featuring average share and purchase rates?
-Bespoke reports based on you and other brands like you?
+Bespoke reports for your brand (and other brands like you)?

-We analyse all our data from working with 450+ brands to provide in-depth benchmarking reports and guidance on how to level up with brands like yours.
-You can get an idea for the kind of results you can expect in our benchmarking report.
+We analyse all our data from working with 450+ brands to provide in-depth benchmarking reports and guidance on how brands like yours can level up referral performance.

-How can I report on referral performance to internal stakeholders?
+How can I report on our referral performance to internal stakeholders?

-When finding your referral provider, be clear on the metrics that matter most to you and discuss these with potential providers.
-See if they can factor these into the platform in a way that makes it easy for you to report on the figures that feed into your biggest business priorities.
+When looking for your referral provider, decide which metrics matter most to you beforehand.
+See if your potential provider displays these in the platform in a way that’s easy for you to report, so you can know for sure how your efforts feed into your biggest business priorities.